ElysiaFollower/PBHC/motion_source/vmd2SMPL/README.md

 - The script handles VMD files with Japanese character encoding (Shift-JIS)
 - If a bone is not found in the mapping, it will be skipped
-- The conversion uses Mink retargeting pipeline, which may take some time for long animations
-- Contact mask is automatically generated based on foot positions
 - **The script automatically changes the working directory to the project root** to ensure correct imports

 ## Troubleshooting